srideviaishwariya/rainier/capstone/README.md

 A KNN classification to determine if the sentiment and the score are a good indicator of the prediction for disaster yields an accuracy score of 56% which makes sentiment a poor indicator of an incident in this dataset.

-## 4. Create an Embed for the Text
+## 4. Create an Embed for the Text and use Classification algorithm
 Machine Learning models take numerical values as input.
 Converting the string to a numerical vector is the first step in training a Model.
 For this purpose I explored the following tools,
 - Using CountVectorizer to create a bag of words representation of text (vector dimensions = 900).
     - Test set Accuracy Score:  0.7751605995717344